 Of course, she realized his ship was losing significant amounts of money every hour it was stuck in port.
 And there was also the possibility he might soon be calling her for help if his plan went wrong.
 Since it was the last ship of the day, Ms. Vik finally chose the "special" visit she had considered.
 As the taxi arrived, she read through what she could find on The Cursed Bastards of Sol.
 From what she knew, the ship was being held in port because she was suspected of handling or supporting covert espionage missions for the Solomani Confederation government.
 Her idea in checking the ship out was not that she could help them, but that she could perhaps find some information to help the Hotel California get into the Pavabid system.

 And as different as her intentions were with this crew, so was her arrival experience.
 There was no one waiting, or even manning the berth, which looked like it was locked up.
 Once she'd paid the taxi, Ms. Vik found she needed to buzz at the comms panel to contact the ship.
 When they did answer, it was a growled, "Who is it?" and Inger introduced herself.
 Whoever was on the comms was not at all impressed with her.
 Eventually, she talked the crewman into getting the ship's captain on the line.
 After he got on the line, Ms. Vik had to re-introduce herself and was asked what her business was?
-She told him she had been working freelance, helping ships in the port and heard they'd had some issues with the local authorities.
+She told him she'd been working freelance, helping ships in the port and heard they'd had some issues with the local authorities.
 The Captain just snorted at her understatment and lack of clue.